QINQINKONG/PyWBGT/README.md

 ****
 ### What is in this repository?
-- `./src/`: Cython source file for calculating WBGT and cosine zenith angle (needed for WBGT calculation) and the compiled shared object file
+- `./src/`: Cython source files (```.pyx``` file) for calculating WBGT and cosine zenith angle (needed for WBGT calculation); Cython source file needs to be compiled first generating shared object files (```.so``` file) that can be directly imported in Python.
+This directory already contains the compiled shared object files.
+Users can also compile the Cython source files in their personal environment.
-- `./Jupyter_notebooks/`: A jupyter nobtebook introducing the usage of our code
+- `./Jupyter_notebooks/`: A jupyter nobtebook introducing the usage of our code.
-- `./nc_files/`: This folder contains processed dataset (netcdf files) that are needed for reproducing figures in "*Explicit Calculations of Wet Bulb Globe Temperature compared with approximations and why it matters for labor productivity*".

 ****
 ### Future plans